 Go old school and pick up guidebooks from the library, too.
 If you’re moving to a large city like NYC, you’ll find tons books and lots of valuable information to peruse.
 Make a running list of neighborhoods to visit, sights to see, and restaurants to try.

 Find a New Home

 Finding somewhere to live is one of the most stressful parts of planning a big move, especially if you’re moving to an unfamiliar area.

 If you have a little time and money, plan a trip to your new city before the move.
 You’ll get a sense of place, and you’ll be able to scope out neighborhoods and tour apartments and houses.

 For our upcoming move to Dallas, my husband and I researched neighborhoods and potential buildings we were interested in.
-Then, Joel took a quick trip, visited our target buildings, and signed a lease all in one week.
-For our moves to San Francisco and New York, Joel relocated to these cities ahead of me and found an apartment while living there (definitely a little easier and slightly less stressful).
+Then, Joel took a quick trip, visited our target buildings, and signed a lease … all in one week.
+For our moves to San Francisco and New York, Joel relocated to these cities ahead of me and found an apartment while living there (this is definitely the easier and slightly less stressful method).